- About SORO NC

 Turn out was solid for a westside NC: 266 ballots cast.
 There were no challenges to the results.

 Responding to issues that arose in the 2006 NC elections (outside of SORO), the City Council passed a law assigning election duties to the City Clerk.
 In January NCs were given the choice to a) hold elections in June, b) hold them in September, or c) postpone elections until 2010 and extend Boardmember terms for an additonal two years.
-Given the short time frame and recent influx of new Boardmembers, SORO NC voted to postpone until 2010.
+Given the short time frame and recent influx of new Boardmembers (after a large number of resignations in mid-2007), SORO NC voted to postpone until 2010.

 2006 Election Recap